 A. The Navajo Nation hereby approves and authorizes a contract between the Navajo Nation and the United States Department of the Interior, Bureau of Indian Affairs, under 25 U.S.C. § 5301 et seq.
 (P.L.
-93-638, as amended), for a five (5) year period beginning January 1, 2023 and ending December 31, 2027 for the Juvenile Corrections Program, as set forth in Exhibit A.
+93-638, as amended), for a five (5) year period beginning January 1, 2023 and ending December 31, 2027 for Adult Detention Services as set forth in the documents attached as Exhibit A.

-- B. The Navajo Nation hereby approves and authorizes the Annual Funding Agreement and Scope of Work for the Juvenile Corrections Program, for the contract term, as set forth in Exhibit A. - C. The Navajo Nation hereby authorizes the President of the Navajo Nation to execute and effectuate the P.L.
+- B. The Navajo Nation hereby approves and authorizes the Annual Funding Agreement and Scope of Work for the Adult Detention Services, for the contract term, as set forth in the documents attached as Exhibit A. - C. The Navajo Nation hereby authorizes the President of the Navajo Nation to execute and effectuate the P.L.
 93-638 Contract, Annual Funding Agreement, and Scope of Work, provided the terms and conditions in such documents are substantially similar to those approved by this resolution.